mallen-11/forecasting-mlb-games/Notes/research_plan.md

     - While I didn't specifically set aside home attendance, this is included in the game-level data, so it will be easy to get.
     - Same note for "team ranking from previous year" As far as the pitcher game-level data goes, my plan is to save a CSV file for each pitcher which includes stats for every game.
 So it will have rows corresponding to games played, and columns for each metric we're interested in.
 Then I'll write some helper functions to easily load these.
 Hopefully that will avoid us needing to load one giant file of all games for all pitchers.

+## Morgan updates
+- _Dec 10, 2020_ - Today I was able to remake all of the hitting stats game to game that will be needed to test the accuracy of the predicictions of the main paper we are focusing on.
+The mlb_games_df.csv now contains every regular season game from 2000-2019.
+In it there is the date, team names, pitcher names, ELO, AVG, SLG, ISO, and OBP for both home and away teams for every game.
+There is also difference and percent difference columns included by subtracting home minus away for each stat.
+Lastly, I also included splitting the date into each of its parts into their own columns.
+Some challenges in this data is that pitcher name for home and away is sometimes written as their identifier and sometimes written as their actual name.
+We might need to scrap those columns and start from scratch using the pitching data Dr. Savala made.
+Going forward, I will be finishing off the pitcher statistics using previous years data and then running it through some models to check and validate the accuracy shown in our papers.